The Politics of Christmas Book Review

 The theme of reckoning with the past is executed so well.
 Unlike most romcom stars, Stella admits that her impulsive move to follow her heart and dreams had lasting consequences for others and repents.

 Her chemistry with Lucas reads perfectly.
-Some of the steaminess is a little more than I’d usually read, so keep in mind that this is closer to NA than YA.
+Some of the steaminess is a little more than I’d usually read (some innuendos, etc.), so keep in mind that this is closer to NA than YA.
 However, it’s still relatively clean and enjoyable for older teenagers.

 Overall, The Politics of Christmas is an adorable, fast read that I’d love to revisit!